GluuFederation/docs-ce-prod/3.1.2/source/user-management/scim2.md

 If you are still interested in how the older approach worked, visit the [3.0.2 page](https://gluu.org/docs/ce/3.0.2/admin-guide/user-scim/#using-test-mode).

-In version 3.1 the root endpoint has been shortened: now your service is exposed at `https://<your-host>/identity/restv1/scim/v2/`.
+In version 3.1.0 onwards the root endpoint has been shortened: now your service is exposed at `https://<your-host>/identity/restv1/scim/v2/`.

 ## Raw HTTP requests